 If you are 14 / 15 it might be worth asking for a bit more freedom but if you are younger than that, I think you just need to be patient and concentrate on more important things, like your school work.

-My boyfriend blocked me on all his social medias one time we fought.
+My boyfriend blocked me on all his social media one time we fought.
 We made up but he is still blocking me on all his social media accounts.
-I asked him why, he said he would reinvite me when he feels like it.
+When I asked him why he said he would reinvite me when he feels like it.
 We are in a long distance relationship with about 9000 miles between us too.
 Is this normal?
 Should I be worried?

 A: No it’s not normal and it’s extremely childish of him.
 It sounds like there is something on his social media accounts he doesn’t want you to see.